Banda-Manjunatha/Amazon-Clone/README.md

 ## Description

 The Amazon Clone project is designed to replicate the user interface and layout of the Amazon e-commerce platform.
-It is built using HTML and CSS technologies, providing a static structure and visually appealing design.
+It is built using HTML, CSS and added responsive web design for cross browser compatibility, providing a static structure and visually appealing design.
 The upcoming development phases will introduce JavaScript functionality to make the application interactive and dynamic and giving responsiveness to the web page.

 ## Technologies Used